Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture and history of food.

 Erythritol as a Healthy Sweetener

 Erythritol occurs naturally in some fruits and fermented foods.
 It's made for consumers by yeast fermentation of glucose.
-It’s virtually calorie-free and doesn’t cause tooth decay.
+It’s virtually free of calories and doesn’t cause tooth decay.
 It also has no effect on blood sugar.

 Erythritol is one of the sugar alcohols, like xylitol, maltitol, and sorbitol.
 Unlike sorbitol, erythritol doesn’t have a tendency to cause diarrhea.
 Xylitol is a healthy sugar substitute, but it’s dangerous if dogs eat it and can even be deadly for them.
 It causes a dangerous drop in their blood sugar level.

 The erythritol sold in my local stores is expensive, but I was pleased to find some reasonably priced single-serve packets in a supermarket recently.
-I consider erythritol to be too expensive to use in baked goods, but in small quantities such as in a muffin topping it’s great for perking up foods or drinks that need a bit of sweetening.
+I consider erythritol to be too expensive to use in baked goods, but in small quantities such as in a muffin topping it can be a great substance for providing sweetness.
+It's always fun to experiment with adding different ingredients to muffins and their toppings.

 - Nutrients in cooked pumpkin from SELF Nutrition Data